richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 !!! note
 	Because Rostruct is written in TypeScript for Roblox, it uses the `TS` module internally to simulate runtime.
 This is black magic that should be taken at face value when viewing the code below. `TS.initialize("init")` essentially requires Rostruct straight from the source.

 A fast, but hefty way to use Rostruct in your **deploy script** is to load Rostruct internally.
-This means that your code will not use an HTTP request to load Rostruct, nor will it load it from a file; Rostruct's full source will be included inside of your script.
+Thus, your code will not use an HTTP request to load Rostruct, nor will it load it from a file; you include Rostruct's complete source inside of your script.

-To add Rostruct's source to your deploy script, first download the `Rostruct.lua` asset from latest release of Rostruct from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest).
+To add Rostruct's source to your deploy script, you first download the `Rostruct.lua` asset from the latest release of Rostruct from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest).

 The file will end with `#!lua return TS.initialize("init")`.
 This line of code essentially loads Rostruct as a module and returns it when being called with `#!lua loadstring()` or `#!lua loadfile()`.